 Get the tutorial at A Beautiful Mess.

 Track where the couple came from, met, and got married with this homemade wedding decoration from Delightfully Noted.
 Easy enough: Cut shapes from a map and coat with Mod Podge, then adhere to colorful cardstock and frame.
 DIY wedding decorations aren’t the only fun crafts you can make for the happy couple.
-When the time comes, use that extra Mod Podge on these adorable DIY baby shower gifts.

 Get the tutorial at Delightfully Noted.